Last Updated on

 - What does candida look like in stool.

 - Candida stool test.

-Yeast or candida in stool die off makes many people feel very uncomfortable.
+Candida or yeast in stool die off makes many people feel very uncomfortable.
 It may get graphic.
 It is not pretty.
 This is the point where you finally see it.
 The candida yeast coming out of you.

-Passing dead candida in stool during the candida treatment however, is very common.
+Passing dead candida or yeast in stool during the candida treatment however, is very common.

 When candida starts to die during the treatment, it is being eliminated throughout normal bowel movements.

 For the complete list of die of symptoms, see: candida die off symptoms.

 Many people that followed our oxygen colon cleanse protocol reported passing yeast and dead candida in stool.
 In some cases with mucus and other dead parasites.
 Yikes!

 While this may not look very pretty, this is usually the point where people start to feel better.